pgmesa-packages/crypt_utilities/README.md

 # Cryptographical utility package

-An easy and simplified cryptographical utility package (fernet, RSA, hashes...) with some common encryption stuff coded in functions
+An easy and simplified cryptographic utility package (fernet, RSA, hashes...) with some common encryption stuff already programmed